Skip to content

-Insert Results of Stored Procedure Into Table
+Insert Stored Procedure Results Into Table

 In using OPENROWSET we need to turn on the ability to run distributed queries on your server.
 To enable this is simple, given you have the appropriate permissions.
 It’s a simple process when we do not have to pass in parameters.